spatie/flare-debug-sender/README.md

 - `print_endpoint`: If set to `true`, the endpoint will be printed.
 - `channel`: The channel to use for debugging.
 Defaults to `RayDebugChannel`.
 - `channel_config`: The configuration for the channel.
 Defaults to an empty array.
+- `sender`: The sender to use for sending the payload.
+Defaults to `CurlSender`.
+- `sender_config`: The configuration for the sender.

 ### Channels